kjolley/BIGSdb_documentation/data_analysis/kaptive.rst

 The analysis will be submitted to the job queue.

-When the job has completed you will see a files available for download in tab-delimited text and Excel formats, as well as SVG file(s) containing a visualisation of each locus.
+When the job has completed you will see files available for download in tab-delimited text and Excel formats.
+If a single isolate has been selected these may also include SVG file(s) containing a visualisation of each locus.

 .. image:: /images/data_analysis/kaptive5.png